2021 Workplace Trainings

 Managing Conflict Effectively

 Conflict is a part of our work and personal lives – it is inherent in all relationships.
-This class challenges you to think differently about conflict and teaches skills to be able to address conflict more effectively.
+This training challenges you to think differently about conflict and teaches skills to be able to address conflict more effectively.

 Navigating Change and Transition